 Originally this granita was going to include just hibiscus and a splash of lemon juice.
 Then I recalled seeing a recipe for Hibiscus Mojitos a few months ago.
 Well, why not add some mint and rum in here as well?

 If you're pressed for time, or want a virgin granita, you can skip the rum and reduce the amount of time the granita needs to freeze properly.
 But if you can spare the time, about 3 to 4 hours for freezing depending on how shallow your bowls are, I was suggest the boozy version.

 This is for everyone who has ever wanted to get vitamin C, alcohol, and possibly brain freeze in the same dessert.
 After 2 or 3 servings, you will feel very satisfied, and relaxed.

 Makes 4 servings

-Steep hibiscus flowers in hot water for 5 to 7 minutes.
-Pour liquid into a small pot and bring to boil.
-Remove from heat and add sugar, stirring until all melted.
-Allow hibiscus syrup to cool (about 30 minutes.)
+- Steep the hibiscus flowers in hot water for 5 to 7 minutes.
+Pour the liquid into a small pot and bring to a boil.
+Turn off the heat and add the sugar, stirring until all melted.
+Allow the hibiscus syrup to cool to room temperature, about 30 minutes.

-Pour hibiscus syrup into a large glass or pitcher.
-Add chopped mint leaves, lime juice, and rum, and stir to blend.
+- Pour the hibiscus syrup into a large glass or pitcher.
+Add the chopped mint leaves, lime juice, and rum, and stir to blend.

-Pour liquid into ice trays or shallow bowls.
+- Pour the hibiscus tea into ice trays or shallow bowls.
 Freeze, mashing the large chunks of ice every 30 minutes, until the mixture reaches a granita-like consistency (about 3 to 4 hours.)
 Dish into glasses, garnish with mint sprigs, and serve.